-3. How has the empowering journey with Coca-Cola been so far?
-What are the collaborative project and its accomplishments?
+3. How has the empowering journey with

 The project has helped establish community based organizations (CBOs) for men and women, for better mobilization and has contributed towards augmenting local livelihoods through building vocational skills of women, trainings on better agricultural practices, improving field terraces, establishing 10 pipe irrigation schemes, and distributing seed kits, fruit plants, and poultry units.
 Awareness and education initiatives, such as engaging teachers and students in over 80 schools, establishing 55 nature clubs, training 25 men as eco-tourist guides to sensitize tourists, have also been successful in engaging the public.

-4. How do you see the WWF changing in the last nearly 9 years ever since its ground breaking collaboration with Coca-Cola?
+4. How do you see the WWF changing in the last nearly 9 years ever since its ground breaking collaboration with

 5. Can you tell us the story of your prior success, challenges and major responsibilities that you face regarding the conservation of environment and wild life?
 (Question for Hammad Naqi)